PTCInc/solution-cwc-extended/README.md

 * Audit Report  - One stop shop front end report to see who-did-what-when of actions across the system.
 Easily searchable and exportable, removes the need to traverse system logs.

 * Pre-Built GxP Document Set - CWC Extended comes prepared with a full document set to accelerate your GxP validation event.
 Includes URS, FDS, TDS, IQ, Trace Matrix, UAT Scripts and System Manual.

+* MPMLink integration to automate work instructions from Windchill process plan and Creo CAD data

 This is not a comprehensive list, CWC-eDHR / Extended contains many more quality of life, authoring, reporting, and auditability functionality.